 But no need for sympathy.
 The worst-case scenario involves the food separatist who absolutely hates when their food touches.
 This fear can be identified as brumotactillophobia.
 It’s a mild form of obsessive-compulsive disorder (OCD), so most people who find themselves in this category simply enjoy each food item individually.
 Anyone with this phobia believes that food mixing & mingling is an utter corruption, and it takes away the control of how they want to enjoy their mealtime.
 Unless we’re talking about foods that are sandwiched between two burger buns, wrapped in a zesty burrito, or even tossed up to make a fresh salad (in other words, foods that are meant to be combined), then people with this problem prefer their appetizing meals, separately.

 The cure is in the close-off.

 Every consumer has a little brumotacillophobia depending on the meal, and Genpak’s Close-Off Food Containers are the best way to prevent any messy spills or clashing between food items.
 Since consumers are looking up to the foodservice industry to deliver the best food experience, the off-premise dining market is a hotspot for close-off food containers.
 They are perfect for take-outs, third-party delivery, and any other off-premise occasions.
-To condense your search for them, the containers are available in a free Close-Off Sample Kit, which can be found here.
+To condense your search for them, the containers are available in a free Close-Off Sample Kit.
 Check out our Close-Off To-Go Containers video below to see the food packaging at a glance.

 Goodbye brumotacillophobia!
 Genpak’s Close-Off Food Containers are the cure!